ceres-solver/ceres-solver/docs/source/nnls_solving.rst

 algorithms can be divided into two major categories [NocedalWright]_.

-1. **Trust Region** The trust region approach approximates the objective function using using a model function (often a quadratic) over a subset of the search space known as the trust region.
+1. **Trust Region** The trust region approach approximates the objective function using a model function (often a quadratic) over a subset of the search space known as the trust region.
 If the model function succeeds in minimizing the true objective function the trust region is expanded; conversely, otherwise it is contracted and the model optimization problem is solved again.